ahomma045/SumoWrestlingMatchPredictor/README.md

 | dummy | Dummy Classifier | 0.50000 | 0.5000 | 0.5000 | 0.2500 | 0.3333 | 0.0000 | 0.0000 | 0.3660 |

 Based on these results, Light Gradient Boosting Machine and Extreme Gradient have similar accuracy and AUC scores, but Light Gradient Boosting Machine performs better in identifying positive values, as shown by its slightly higher precision score.

 ---

+## Conclusion & Recommendations

+**Conclusion**
+After conducting extensive data cleaning, exploratory data analysis, and feature engineering, I have identified several factors that significantly impact the outcome of a Sumo wrestling match.
+My analysis shows that the wrestler's rank, age, and the number of wins in previous and current tournaments are essential predictors of match outcomes.

+I have developed several machine learning models, and Light Gradient Boosting Machine and Extreme Gradient Boosting models achieved an accuracy score of 0.78, making them the preferred models for predicting match outcomes.

+My Tableau dashboard provides an interactive platform that enables fans and practitioners to explore and visualize the data and predictions.

+**Recommendations**
+I recommend collecting more data on Sumo wrestlers, including physical characteristics, injury history, and the number of wins based on the wrestler's rank, to further improve our models' performance.

+Based on user feedback and needs, I will expand and update our Tableau dashboard to provide more features and insights.
+Additionally, I recommend developing a mobile app on Streamlit that allows Sumo fans to predict different Sumo wrestling games.

+My findings can provide valuable insights to Sumo practitioners and coaches, allowing them to make more informed decisions when developing training and coaching strategies.

+---